-I was saddened to learn today that Masaaki Imai passed away, as announced this week by the organization he founded, KAIZEN Institute.
+I was saddened to learn today that Masaaki Imai, whose work on Kaizen and continuous improvement influenced organizations around the world, passed away, as announced this week by the organization he founded, the Kaizen Institute.
 He was 92.

 Kaizen Institute Announces the Passing of its Founder, Masaaki Imai